loiwai/express-reactjs-chat/README.md

-# express-reactjs-chat
+# nodejs-reactjs-chat
-Building scalable chat with ExpressJS, ReactJS, and ChatEngine.io
+Building scalable chat with NodeJS, ReactJS, and ChatEngine.io